 Dust can be detrimental to your business; a large build-up of dust is a fire waiting to happen.
 Dust can ignite quickly and spread extremely fast; because dust isn't always easy to see it can often go a miss when it comes to assessing risk.
 Having regular office cleaning in Milton Keynes means all areas are left dust-free, not only preventing fires but also allowing your staff to have a hygienic and fresh workspace.

 Despite preventative measures being put in place, accidents at work still happen.
 You should always report any accident that occurs within the workplace.
 Doing so makes it easier to assess if it may occur again in the future and if so what can be done to prevent it.

 If you are unsure of what and where to report workplace incidents, take a look at the Health and Safety Executive website for further guidance and support.

-When an accident has occurred at work it is also worth informing your cleaning team, as commercial cleaning in Birmingham we have been able to minimise the risk of slips and falls daily.
+When an accident has occurred at work it is also worth informing your cleaning team, as commercial cleaning in Northampton we have been able to minimise the risk of slips and falls daily.